 For the parameter estimation section, proper values were assigned to different parameters.
 One purpose is to reduce ambiguity, such as fixing β to 1.
 The other purposes are explained in the paper to fit the design of the game itself.
 For different game applications, the parameters tend to differ, so game developers should adjust the model to suit better to their games.

 The paper also includes the classification of confounding variables.
 The essential and basic part of the model is developed by disregarding those confounding variables.
 Then the paper classifies those variables to four categories, with elaboration in section 6, 7, 8 and 9.
 The algorithm is tested and shortcomings are found in each category, then the model is improved to yield a more accurate estimation.
-Some features not added are explained in section 10, and the main reason of not adding them is that they are overlapping with previous four categories.
+Some features not added are explained in section 10, and the main reason of not adding them is that they are overlapping with the previous four categories.

 There is also a version of Elo for multi-competitor games.
-“The Elo system was originally invented as an improved chess-rating system over the previously used Harkness system.”
-(Elo rating system, 2021).
+“The Elo system was originally invented as an improved chess-rating system over the previously used Harkness system” (Elo rating system, 2021).
 One such version is the Elo-MMR rating system, elaborated by “An Elo-like System for Massive Multiplayer Competitions” (Ebtekar & Liu, 2021).
 The base case is the Bayesian model for multiple competitors, similar to Minka et al.’s paper but more complicated with more variables.
 Then the author proposes the two-phase algorithm for skill estimation in detail, and the elaboration has many advanced formulas and mathematical terms.
 After that is the discussion on skill evolution over time, and a term “pseudodiffusion” is put forward.
 A set of pseudocode helps illustrate the idea.
 Then the paper evaluates the theoretical effectiveness of the algorithm, with calculations of time complexity and optimizations.
 Finally, data from past contests of different competitive programming sites such as Codeforces and TopCoder is put into the algorithm to determine the effectiveness of prediction.
 In the appendix part, there is also proof of theorems used in the paper.

 Another version is a multi-competitor Elo method applied on Formula One matches.
 The article “Who’s The Best Formula One Driver Of All Time?”
 (Moore, 2018), describes this rating method adjusted to rate the competitions with multiple competitors.